AMBOSS LiSA vs Glass Health — 2026 Comparison

 The fundamental difference is product category.
 AMBOSS is a medical reference platform — a digital knowledge base enhanced with AI search, interactive content, and study tools.
 Glass Health is an AI clinical workflow platform — it listens to patient encounters, provides real-time insights, generates differential diagnoses, drafts assessment and plans, and produces documentation.

 A systematic review in npj Digital Medicine found that clinical decision support systems integrated into workflows achieve significantly higher adoption than standalone reference tools (Sutton et al., 2020).
 Glass Health delivers CDS inside the clinical workflow.
-AMBOSS requires clinicians to context-switch to a separate application.
+AMBOSS''s public materials describe a reference and assistant workflow that buyers should compare against their own documentation workflow.

 | Feature | Glass Health | AMBOSS |